-There is a vast difference when you’re seeking to remodel your home as compared to seeking to invest into your business with a commercial renovation.
+There is a vast difference when you’re seeking to remodel your home compared to seeking to invest in your business with a commercial renovation.
 While home renovations can be a wholly personal endeavor, letting the homeowner pour as much of themselves as possible into the design of their home, commercial spaces are open to the public.

 When designing a commercial renovation, the Toronto business owner has to strike a balance between his own unique, personal styles and eccentricities and the general public’s tastes.
 This balance can be hard to achieve without the help of a designer and contractor.
 But before you confer with your renovation experts, it is a good idea to think about what goes into the renovation of your business.

 The Importance of Your Neighborhood

 The first thing to consider for your commercial renovation is your business location.
 Take a look outside at the other businesses along your street, and take note of their material choices and general aesthetic tone.
 Use this as a jumping-off point for your commercial renovation ideas.
 This doesn’t mean that you should entirely copy the styles of the area.
 The aim is to come up with a design that showcases the uniqueness of your business while keeping up with the general aesthetic quality of the neighborhood.
 This is especially important if your business is located in the upscale, high-traffic areas of Toronto.

 The Type of Business You Own Will Inform Commercial Renovation Needs

 Different businesses will have different needs, as well as different trends in design depending on the industry.
 These are all important cues for the Toronto business owner to take note of when seeking ideas for their commercial renovations.

 Diners these days are beginning to seek new, more social experiences.
 This consumer trend has led to the addition of communal eating areas in some restaurants.
 Cozier and warmer spaces are also on the rise, led by a Danish design principle called Hygge.
 The desire for more food transparency has also seen the open kitchen become a more popular design choice for restauranteurs.